-From time to time and in the ordinary course of our business, we may be subject to litigation or governmental investigation on a variety of matters in the United States or foreign jurisdictions, including, without limitation, regulatory, intellectual property, product liability, antitrust, consumer, false claims, whistleblower, Qui Tam, privacy, anti-kickback, anti-bribery, environmental, commercial, securities and employment litigation and claims and other legal proceedings that may arise from the conduct of our business.
+From time to time and in the ordinary course of our business, we have been and may be subject to litigation or governmental investigation on a variety of matters in the United States or foreign jurisdictions, including, without limitation, regulatory, intellectual property, product liability, antitrust, consumer, false claims, whistleblower, Qui Tam, privacy, anti-kickback, anti-bribery, environmental, commercial, securities and employment litigation and claims and other legal proceedings that may arise from the conduct of our business.
 Our activities relating to our products and services are subject to extensive regulation in the United States and foreign jurisdictions.
 Like many companies in our industry, we have in the ordinary course of business received inquiries, subpoenas, civil investigative demands, and other types of information requests from government authorities.
 For example, in February 2022, we received a subpoena issued by the U.S. Department of Justice requesting documents related to its investigation of potential federal regulatory healthcare offenses.
-We are fully cooperating with the U.S. Department of Justice to promptly respond to the requests for information in this subpoena, but we cannot predict when the investigation will be resolved, the outcome of the investigation or its potential impact on our business which may ultimately be greater than we expect.
+We are fully cooperating with the U.S. Department of Justice to promptly respond to the requests for information in this subpoena, but we cannot predict when the investigation will be resolved, the outcome of the investigation or government investigation or government law expect.
 In addition, responding to this subpoena, and any litigation or government investigation generally, diverts the attention of our management team and diverts resources from our core business.
 As such, the time and attention of our management team in responding to these matters may limit their time available to devote to our business, and we may also incur significant expenses or experience losses in relation to these matters.
 As a result of these matters, we may also be required to alter the conduct of our operations or pay penalties.
 Any of these circumstances may adversely affect our business, prospects, reputation and results of operations.

-The FDA may disagree with our assessment that our AVISE $^{\circ}$ test products and any other tests we may develop are LDTs and determine that such test products are medical devices subject to the FDCA and FDA regulations.
+The FDA may disagree with our assessment that our AVISE[®] test products and any other tests we may develop are LDTs and determine that such test products are medical devices subject to the FDCA and FDA regulations.

-The FDA regulates diagnostic tests that meet the definition of a medical device, except under specific, narrow circumstances.
-The Federal Food, Drug and Cosmetic Act, or FDCA, defines a medical device as "an instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including a component part, or accessory which is, among other things: intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease, in man or other animals and which does not achieve its primary intended purposes through chemical action within or on the body of man or other animals and which is not dependent upon being metabolized for the achievement of any of its primary intended purposes."
+The FDA regulates any diagnostic test that meets the definition of a medical device, except under specific, narrow circumstances.
+The FDCA defines a medical device as "an instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including a component part, or accessory which is , among other things: intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease, in man or other animals and which does not achieve its primary intended purposes through chemical action within or on the body of man or other animals and which is not dependent upon being metabolized for the achievement of any of its primary intended purposes."
 By this definition, in vitro reagents and diagnostic tests are considered medical devices.
-Specifically, the FDA defines an in vitro diagnostic test, or IVD, is defined as "reagents, instruments, and systems intended for use in the diagnosis of disease or other conditions, including a determination of the state of health, in order to cure, mitigate, treat, or prevent disease or its sequelae."
-Therefore, the FDA generally considers our testing products to be IVDs subject to the agency's regulatory requirements.
+Specifically, the FDA defines an IVD as "reagents, instruments, and systems intended for use in the diagnosis of disease or its sequelae."
+Therefore, the FDA generally considers diagnostic testing products to be IVDs subject to the agency's regulatory requirements for IVDs.
 However, the FDA has generally exercised its enforcement discretion and not enforced applicable regulations with respect to LDTs, which are IVDs that are designed, manufactured, and used within a single high-complexity CLIA-certified laboratory for use only in that laboratory.
-We believe that all of our AVISE® test products are LDTs, as are our near-term pipeline candidate tests.
+We believe that all of our AVISE[®] test products are LDTs, as are our near-term pipeline candidate tests.